yjiahao/MediLiteQA/README.md

 ## Final Evaluation
 1. Upload `final_evaluation.ipynb` to Kaggle.

-2. Under "Add-ons" > "Secrets", add your Hugging Face access token under the label `"HF_TOKEN"`.
+2. Under "Add-ons" &rarr; "Secrets", add your Hugging Face access token under the label `"HF_TOKEN"`.
 Your token should have "write" permissions.

-3. Under "Add-ons" > "Secrets", add your Groq API keys.
+3. Under "Add-ons" &rarr; "Secrets", add your Groq API keys.
 In the code, do also edit `groq_token_keys` so that it tallies with the labels to which the API keys are saved.

 4. Edit `DATASET_PATH` so that it matches the Hugging Face repository which the generated responses are saved in.